 Red wine, in moderation, has long been thought of as heart healthy.
 Some studies show red wine might help prevent damage to blood vessels, reduce low-density lipoprotein (LDL) cholesterol (the “bad” cholesterol), and prevent blood clots.

 Antioxidants in red wine called polyphenols may help protect the lining of blood vessels in the heart.
-A polyphenol called resveratrol is one substance in red wine that's received a lot of attention for its health benefits.
-Resveratrol, a phytoestrogen present at a high concentration in red wine, has been reported to possess many health benefit effects that are protective against age-related diseases.
+A polyphenol called resveratrol is one substance in red wine that has been reported to possess many health benefit effects that are protective against age-related diseases.